-- New developments and building extensions should, so far as possible, strengthen biodiversity and the natural environment; - Existing habitats and biodiversity corridors should be protected and enhanced; - New development proposals should, so far as possible, create new habitats and wildlife corridors; e.g. by aligning back and front gardens; - Gardens and boundary treatments should be designed to allow the movement of wildlife and provide habitat for local species; and - Further guidance can be found at Building with Nature (https://www.buildingwithnature.org.uk/about).
+- New developments and building extensions should, so far as possible, strengthen biodiversity and the natural environment; - Existing habitats and biodiversity corridors should be protected and enhanced; - New development proposals should, so far as possible, create new habitats and wildlife corridors; e.g. by aligning back and front gardens; - Gardens and boundary treatments should be designed to allow the movement of wildlife and provide habitat for local species; and - Further guidance can be found at Building for Nature.